Skip to content

 How I think about the work

-• Auto-discovers existing Fidelic agents and reads their constitutions
+• Auto-discovers existing fidelic agents and reads their constitutions

 • Routes against the four-tier constitution: autonomous on handoff routing, review-required on cross-agent pattern surfacing, escalate on ambiguous handoffs, refuse on constitution modification